-Acknowledgements.
-We would like to acknowledge Météo-France for the provision of observation measurements and the SAFRAN analysis.
-We also would like to acknowledge Pascal Yiou, who provided the weather regime classification via the project A2C2, supported by ERC grant 338965-A2C2.
-To process the data, this study benefited from the IPSL mesocenter ESPRI facility, which is supported by CNRS, UPMC, Labex L-IPSL, CNES and Ecole Polytechnique.
+The study was supported by the LABEX L-IPSL, funded by the French Agence Nationale de la Recherche, under the programme " Investissements d'Avenir " (grant ANR-10-LABX-18-01).
+We would like to acknowledge Météo France for the provision of observation measurements and the SAFRAN analysis.
+P. Yiou is supported by the ERC grant 338965-A2C2.
+To process the data, this study benefited from the IPSL mesocenter ESPRI facility which is supported by CNRS, UPMC, Labex

+L-IPSL, CNES and Ecole Polytechnique.